Nette Documentation Preview

 createDir(string $directory, int $mode=0777)void

 Creates a directory if it does not exist, including parent directories.
-Throws an exception Nette\IOException on error occurred.
+Throws a Nette\IOException on error.

 FileSystem::createDir('/path/to/dir');